saharj/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 1. How would you explain form validation to someone who has never programmed before?
 1. In 1-2 sentences, define end to end testing.
+   End to end testing mimics the whole experience a user will have. from opening the page to being able to click or navigate through pages.

 ## Instructions